Rare Rhesus Phenotypes and Their Significance

 3. Support measures:

-• Optimize oxygen carrying capacity
+• Optimise oxygen carrying capacity

 • Consider erythropoietin